20037293/solar-power-38ee9/src/pages/finance.md

-      **in this funding, 20% funding is internal and 25%funding is external investors are participate in this organisation.
+      **In this funding, 20% funding is internal and 25%funding is external investors are participate in this organisation.